Search

 Citation:

-Effects of molecular collisions on accommodation coeffcients under multi-Parameter incident conditions
+Effects of molecular collisions on accommodation coefficients under multi-Parameter incident conditions

 HU Yuhui, CHEN Qi, ZHANG Wei, JIANG Dingwu, LI Jin, QIAO Chenliang